Deca Sports (video game)

-Deca Sports (Deca Sporta in Japan and South Korea, Sports Island in Europe) is a sports video game for the Wii developed by Hudson Soft.
+Deca Sports (Deca Sporta in Japan and South Korea, Sports Island in Europe) is a sports video game for the Wii developed and published by Hudson Soft.
 It is a collection of ten different sports simulations controlled with the Wii Remote.

 The game was released in Japan on March 19, 2008, April 23, 2009, in South Korea, and was released in the rest of the world later in 2008.
 In late 2007, Hudson conducted a poll to determine a new title for the Western release.
 The game features sponsorship by Adidas.

 Gameplay

 Deca Sports features several different game modes: